 If you discover that the perfect apartment is just upstairs or down the hallway, keep the following points in mind before you go ahead with transferring apartments:

 - Let the landlord know you're interested in a transfer.
 Find out the procedure and what's required.
 For example, will you sign a new lease or amend your current one?
 Do you need to go through a new round of tenant screening?
 If you have one, will your assigned parking space need to change?
 Will you owe more as a security deposit, or will you be due a partial refund?

 - Get on a waiting list.
 If there's no apartment available that meets your requirements, see if you can be added to a waiting list.
 Ask for a time estimate.
 Confirm that the waiting list is just a list, meaning it requires no deposit and isn't binding, should you later change your mind.

 - Check-in periodically.
 It's a good idea to call the management office once in a while just to make sure you haven't somehow been dropped from the list.
 You should take the opportunity to inquire about the wait and let the person know you're still interested.

 - Plan your move accordingly.
 Don't underestimate the time, effort, or expense involved in transferring to a different apartment in the building.
 Since you'll be moving within your building, the good news is you won't need a moving truck, which will bring substantial savings.
-However, depending on furniture and other bulky objects you might own, you may still need to hire professional movers.
+However, depending on the furniture and other bulky objects you might own, you may still need to hire professional movers.